Updated: Feb 9

 The drop-down menu will open and you will choose what you want.
 In our case, we live in Ontario and chose that option.

 9.2 Language level

 Next, you have to choose which language test you have taken.
-For English you will have the IELTS or the CELPIP.
-If you tested French as well you will have the TEF and the TCF.
+For English, you will have the IELTS or the CELPIP.
+If you tested French as well, you would have the TEF and the TCF.

 Include when you took the test

 Include what the result was in each of the skills tested.